jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 The short answer is **no**.
 For various reasons, you should try to use other people's servers, at least at first while getting your sound set up with the Jamulus client.

 Note that you can have a "private" session with other people on a Server by simply soloing each other.
-You will then not be able to hear anyone else if they enter your server.
+You will then not be able to hear anyone else if they enter your server (note that this does not stop them from using the chat function, or seeing your profile information).

 If you do decide to run a server, please read the following.
 Setting up a server is easy, however it is better to know the theory first: